billiewei/uavattempt7/README.md

 Please follow the steps below if you wish to run, modify, and/or improve upon the project.

+## Requirements
-Download Android SDK
+- Android SDK
-Download Android NDK
+- Android NDK
-Download Qt
+- Qt Creator
-Download USB Driver
+- USB Driver
-Include the MavLink header files, which can be found here.
+- MAVLink header files